Switzerland in the Eurovision Song Contest 2010: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 7 February 2010, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Switzerland was placed into the second semi-final, to be held on 27 May 2010, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 23 March 2010 and as one of the five wildcard countries, Switzerland chose to perform in position 5, following the entry from Denmark and before the entry from Sweden.

-In Switzerland, three broadcasters that form SRG SSR idée suisse aired the contest.
+In Switzerland, three broadcasters that form SRG SSR aired the contest.
 Sven Epiney provided German commentary for both semi-finals and the final airing on SF zwei.
 Jean-Marc Richard and Nicolas Tanner provided French commentary on TSR 2 for the second semi-final and the final.
 Sandy Altermatt provided Italian commentary for the second semi-final and the final on RSI La 1.
 The Swiss spokesperson, who announced the Swiss votes during the final, was Christa Rigozzi.